Share:

 for number in test_numbers:

-Alvaro is a developer advocate at Vonage, focusing on Network APIs.
+Alvaro is a former member of the Vonage Team.
+He was a developer advocate at Vonage, focusing on Network APIs.
 Passionate about Developer Experience, APIs, and Open Source.
 Outside work, you can often find him exploring comic shops, attending sci-fi and horror festivals or crafting stuff with those renowned tiny plastic building blocks.